freesideatlanta/qr-lbc-website/themes/default/README.md

 Run `compass compile` in `/themes/default` to compile the source, or `compass watch` to compile in real time.

+# Dependencies

+Zen Grids

+## Setup

+First, install ruby on whatever distro you are on.
+Use RVM or whatever, and make sure to grab the ruby-devel and rubygems packages.
+These instructions are for Red Hat distros

+$ sudo yum install -y ruby ruby-devel rubygems
+$ sudo gem install sass compass zen-grids fancy-buttons

 # Directory Structure and Loading Conventions

 ```